sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-simple-jit-in-rust.md

 extern crate libc;
 {% endhighlight %}

-Once we've pulled in libc, we need to allocated aligned memory.
+Once we've pulled in libc, we need to allocated memory.
+Not just any memory, we need to allocate _aligned_ memory.
 Some operating systems, like OS X, require that executable code memory starts at a particular alignment.
-For example, that it starts at an address that is exactly a multiple of 0x1000.
+For example, that the address is exactly a multiple of 0x1000.

 {% highlight rust %}
 const PAGE_SIZE: usize = 4096;